liteli1987gmail/langchainzh/pages/modules/indexes/vectorstores/examples/lanecdb.md

 One of the most serious constitutional responsibilities a President has is nominating someone to serve on the United States Supreme Court.

-And I did that 4 days ago, when I nominated Circuit Court of Appeals Judge Ketanji Brown Jackson.
-One of our nation’s top legal minds, who will continue Justice Breyer’s legacy of excellence.

-A former top litigator in private practice.
-A former federal public defender.
-And from a family of public school educators and police officers.
-A consensus builder.
-Since she’s been nominated, she’s received a broad range of support—from the Fraternal Order of Police to former judges appointed by Democrats and Republicans.

-And if we are to advance liberty and justice, we need to secure the Border and fix the immigration system.

-We can do both.
-At our border, we’ve installed new technology like cutting-edge scanners to better detect drug smuggling.

-We’ve set up joint patrols with Mexico and Guatemala to catch more human traffickers.

-We’re putting in place dedicated immigration judges so families fleeing persecution and violence can have their cases heard faster.

 ```